What are CUNY’s College Readiness Requirements?

 How do students in a top-level developmental course demonstrate readiness to take college level courses?

-To pass top-level reading or math developmental courses, students must have an overall course average of 70% or higher.
+To pass top-level reading, writing, or math developmental courses, students must have an overall course average of 70% or higher.
 Course averages are determined by two factors: 65% of the grade is determined by the instructor, based on student performance, and 35% of the grade is determined by the university final exam.

 What resources are available to assist me in preparing for the CUNY Elementary Algebra Final Exam?